 Comprehensive Trading & Investing eBookFrom capital markets to trading and technical analysis strategies, CFI's 115-page Trading & Investing eBook covers all the major topics a world-class analyst needs to know!

 Derivatives are not new financial instruments.
 For example, the emergence of the first futures contracts can be traced back to the second millennium BC in Mesopotamia.
 However, the financial instrument was not widely used until the 1970s.
 The introduction of new valuation techniques sparked the rapid development of the derivatives market.
 Nowadays, we cannot imagine modern finance without derivatives.

 1. Forwards and futures

-They provide the buyer of the contracts the right but not the obligation to purchase or sell the underlying asset at a predetermined price.
+Options provide the buyer of the contracts the right, but not the obligation, to purchase or sell the underlying asset at a predetermined price.
 Based on the option type, the buyer can exercise the option on the maturity date (European options) or on any date before the maturity (American options).

 Advantages of Derivatives

 Unsurprisingly, derivatives exert a significant impact on modern finance because they provide numerous advantages to the financial markets: